 Teachers with Alabama Class A certification in ESL and Class B certification in Math, Science, Language Arts, or Social Studies may pursue Class AA certification in secondary education with a concentration in the teaching field of their Class B certificate.

-See the Detailed Tuition and Fees site for up-to-date cost information.
+See UAB's School of Education Tuition and Fees webpage for up-to-date cost information.

 Financial Aid: Upon taking 5 graduate credit hours per semester, graduate students are eligible for financial aid.
 In order to facilitate student eligibility for such aid, UAB designed this Teacher Leader EdS with 5 credit hours per semester.
-For more information about financial aid and obtaining student loans, see UAB's Financing Your Education page.
+For more information about financial aid and obtaining student loans, see UAB's Paying for College page.

 Ed.S.
 Info Packet